1st Fighter Group "Kr"

-1st Fighter Group "Kr" (Note: Polish: I Klucz Kominowy „Kr”) was a fighter group of the Polish Air Forces in France, formed on 17 May 1940, as part of Groupe de Chasse I/55.
-The leader of the group was major Zdzisław Krasnodębski.
-It is stationed at the back of the front lines, based in the towns of Châteaudun, Étampes, Limoges, and Bordeaux in France.
-It was disestablished after the Fall of France in 1940.
+The 1st Fighter Group "Kr" (I Klucz Kominowy „Kr”) was an air unit of the Polish Air Forces in France, formed on 17 May 1940, being subordinated to the Fighter Squadron 1/55 of the French Air Force.
+It was commanded by major Zdzisław Krasnodębski.
+The unit served in the Battle of France during the Second World War, being stationed at the back of the front lines, with bases in the towns of Bordeaux, Châteaudun, Étampes, and Limoges.
+It was disbanded on 19 June 1940, shortly before the capitulation of France.
+Its pilots later joined the No. 303 Squadron of the Royal Air Force in the United Kingdom.